asimondev/agraf/README.md

 Use -h option to see the help text for agraf_export.py.

-Export data between for the specified time interval.
+Export data for the specified time interval.
 The AWR/ADDM reports will be generated as well ("-a" option).
 The export will be done to the specified output directory ("-o" option).

     agraf_export.py --begin_time "2019-01-14 08:45" --end_time "2019-01-14 08:45" -a  -o ../output

+Export only SQL statements for the specified time interval.
+The SQLs will be written into the text file.
+The export will be done to the specified output directory ("-o" option).

+    agraf_export.py --begin_time "2019-01-14 08:45" --end_time "2019-01-14 08:45" -r sqltext,nodata  -o ../output

+Export data with AWR/ADDM reports and SQL statements.

+    agraf_export.py --begin_time "2019-01-14 08:45" --end_time "2019-01-14 08:45" -a -r sqltext -o ../output

 The usual export does not export segment statistics, because it takes more time and creates larger files.
 The following command will export data, segment statistics and AWR/ADDM reports.